stefan-hoeck/idris2-elab-util/src/Doc/Enum1.md

 ### What's next

-We have not gained much in terms saved code from our first metaprogram.
+We have not gained much in terms of saved code from our first metaprogram.
 However, the implementation of `Eq Gender` above quickly identifies the next opportunity: Implementing type class instances automatically.
-In the next section we'll give this a try.
+In the [next section](Enum2.md) we'll give this a try.